InEdited/ASUgl/README.md

-# OhShitgl
+# ImprovGFX
-A graphics library built from scratch.
+A well written documentation for the project.